Even if you’re from another country, you can still get help if you need it. Find out what services are available to you as an international student.

 - some emergency treatment (but not follow-up treatment)

 Other treatments will depend on your eligibility.

-If you’re not an EEA national and you’re studying on a Tier 4 visa you will pay an Immigration Health Surcharge as part of your application.
-You also need to pay this charge if you extend your visa.
+If you’re studying on a student visa you pay an Immigration Health Surcharge as part of your application if you are:

 Early arrival in the UK

 If you plan to arrive in the UK before the start of your course, you should take out short-term medical insurance to cover you.